zulzeen/pydio-doc-howto/oidc_onprem_adfs.md

-This how-to shows you how to let users authenticate to Cells Enterprise using the Azure Active Directory Fedaration Service platform deployed on-premises.
+This how-to shows you how to let users authenticate to Cells Enterprise Distribution using the Azure Active Directory Fedaration Service platform deployed on-premises.

 ## Install and configure ADFS service on windows server 2012